GameDriver-io/gdio.unity_api.doc/gdio.unity_api.md

 ##### Summary

-Register a collision monitor to recieve collision events on an object.
+PREVIEW: Register a collision monitor to recieve collision events on an object.

 ##### Returns

-String returned is the event identifier
+String returned is the event identifier.

 ##### Parameters